 Nasal dermatoses of dogs may be caused by many diseases.
 Lesions may affect the haired bridge of the muzzle, the planum nasale, or both.
 In pyoderma, dermatophytosis, and demodicosis, the haired portions of the muzzle are affected.
 In systemic lupus erythematosus or pemphigus, the whole muzzle is often crusted (with occasional exudation of serum) or ulcerated.
 In systemic and discoid lupus, and occasionally in pemphigus and cutaneous lymphoma, the planum nasale is depigmented, erythematous, and eventually may ulcerate.
 The normal “cobblestone” appearance of the nasal planum is effaced.

-Parakeratosis is a nutritional deficiency disease of 6- to 16-wk-old pigs characterized by lesions of the superficial layers of the epidermis.
-It is a metabolic disturbance resulting from a deficiency of zinc (also see Zinc) or inadequate absorption of zinc due to an excess of calcium, phytates, or other chelating agents in the diet.
-Predisposing factors include rapid growth, deficiency of essential fatty acids, or malabsorption due to GI diseases.
-Parakeratosis is unlikely in commercial swine unless errors have been made in diet formulation, but it may be seen in backyard pigs.
+Parakeratosis is a nutritional deficiency disease of 6- to 16-week-old pigs characterized by lesions of the superficial layers of the epidermis.
+It results from a zinc deficiency or inadequate absorption of zinc due to an excess of calcium, phytates, or other chelating agents in the diet.
+Predisposing factors include rapid growth, deficiency of essential fatty acids, or malabsorption due to gastrointestinal disease.
+Parakeratosis is uncommon in commercial swine unless errors have been made in diet formulation; however, it may occur in backyard pigs.
 The widespread use of high zinc levels in feed to prevent enteric disease in weaned pigs has further reduced the likelihood of the disease.